James H. White (feat. Katy Mantyk)

-When James shared “Purple Heart” with Katy, she said this about the lyrics and song:
+When James shared “Purple Heart” with Katy, she connected right away.
+She said:

 “‘Purple Heart’ gives me such feelings of nostalgia and memories of epic past lives.
-I feel the distant ache of losing the love of my life and yet James makes me feel good about it, that the sacrifices we make for each other, our loves and our fellow man, are really heroic and worthwhile.
-His music makes me feel like a hero.”
+The sacrifices we make for each other—our fellow man—are really heroic and worthwhile.”

-James and Katy decided to make "Purple Heart" a duet but knew they couldn’t pull it off alone.
-They believed only one person could help them achieve the Americana sound they desired—a harmony of country, folk, and choral music with classical orchestration.
-They approached producer David English from County Durham, England.
-Very few people understand the rich history of music, across all genres and centuries, like David.
+James and Katy decided to make "Purple Heart" a duet.
+They wanted orchestral and choral elements in the song, so they approached producer David English from County Durham, England.
+Few people understand the rich history of music, across all genres and centuries, like David.

-The combined efforts of people from five countries—United States, New Zealand, United Kingdom, Canada, and Russia—unite for “Purple Heart.”
-The spirit of sacrifice and love of Liberty live through all people.
+The combined efforts of people from five countries—the United States, New Zealand, the United Kingdom, Canada, and Russia—unite for “Purple Heart.”
+Honor and the spirit of sacrifice live through all people.